chinnucsk/erlang-emulator-parse/erl_schedule_parse.md

 When we want to test or other purpose want to have special cpu
  core and special scheduler to test system perfomance, we can use it.

+The user  defined  CPU  topology will  override  any  automatically detected CPU topology.
+The CPU topology is used when binding schedulers to logical processors.

+NUMA(Non uniform memory access achitecture), In a node will mangage the memory uniform, to improve the performance of system.

+`sbt` bind type will define the node bind type, default is tnnps(thread no_node processor_spread), this use NUMA node.

+Read more about `sct` please read `man erl`.

 243 example

 `erl +sct L0-3c0-3 +sbt db +S3:2` start 4 cores has id for 0-3